 But eventually, after missing family life he decided to discharge from the RAAF and make the move back home.

-‘‘Coming to BAE, I found myself in a community full of ex-service people and that just turned out to be the perfect thing for me.’’
+‘‘Coming to BAE Systems, I found myself in a community full of ex-service people and that just turned out to be the perfect thing for me.’’

 Adam says he owes his swift integration within the company down to networking with like-minded people in his team.